mariuz/django-book/en/chapter02.rst

 Installing an Official Release
 ------------------------------

-Official releases have a version number, such as 1.3 or 1.4, and the latest one is always available at http://www.djangoproject.com/download/.
+Official releases have a version number, such 1.4, and the latest one is always available at http://www.djangoproject.com/download/.

 If you're on a Linux distribution that includes a package of Django, it's a